fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 fact that the additonal PAGE cObject added will bootstrap and run the Extbase framework and the Fluid template engine just for adding JavaScript and CSS assets to the page.

+Changed AssetPathViewHelper

+If you are using customized templates for rendering, you have to adjust a view helper reference if your are using SyntaxHighlighter.
+This change was necessary to introduce a better separation of namespaces for view helpers needed for specific highlighter libraries.

+Before: boc:standaloneAssetPath()
+After: boc:highlighter.syntaxHighlighter.assetPath()

 .. _admin-faq:

 FAQ